sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/developer-portal-integration.md

 2. Enable the "Webhooks" option and specify the available events for subscription.
 3. Save the API product settings.

+{{< img src="/img/streams/enable-portal-webhooks.png" alt="Enable Portal Webhooks" width="1000" >}}

 <!-- [Placeholder for screenshot showing the API product settings with webhook configuration] -->

 Once webhook subscriptions are enabled, developers can subscribe to events and streams by following these steps:
-- In the Developer Portal, navigate to the API product page.
+- In the Developer Portal, navigate to the API Products page.
 - Select the desired API credential (e.g., application or key).
 - In the "Webhooks" section, click on "Subscribe".
 - Provide the necessary details: